CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/use-from-r.md

 # Use from R

-R integration means calling the same CLI with `--json` and parsing the result with `jsonlite`.
+Call the CLI with `--json` and parse stdout with `jsonlite`.
+No Perl-to-R bridge is required.

-Use this page when an R script, notebook, or pipeline needs to make decisions from the validation result.

-## Why this is the recommended path

-- no Perl-to-R bridge is required
-- the validator keeps one stable machine-readable output format
-- the same command works in scripts, notebooks, and pipelines

 ## Minimal example